Hierarchy of percolation patterns in a kinetic replication model: Introduction

-The percolative backbone (pattern) is defined \cite{Chitov:2016} as percolation on the backbone cluster spanning through whole system.
-This cluster consists of renormalized (coarse-grained) nodes made out of a subset of nodes of the original lattice (graph).\footnote{These ideas are somehow similar to the earlier proposals of high-density \cite{Leath:1978,Turban:1979,Timonin:2018} or $k$-clique percolation \cite{Derenyi:2005,*Derenyi:2007} on different lattices, graphs or networks.
-Similar notions of ``motifs" were used in the context of brain connectivity \cite{Sporns:2010,*Sporns:2012} We should point out that the multiple transitions found in networks or other models of percolation differ from those reported here and in \cite{Chitov:2015,Chitov:2016}, since the former are either related to the singularities of a single order parameter or due to coupling of different networks.} The percolation in the backbone occurs with respect to the bonds connecting active nodes of the backbone cluster.\footnote{In case of 2D lattice considered in the present work, the backbone cluster can be simply called the renormalized lattice.} There are two points to be clarified in the above definition:\\ 1).
+The notion of the percolative backbone (we will call it ``pattern" in the present study) was defined in \cite{Chitov:2016} as percolation on the backbone cluster spanning through whole system.
+This cluster consists of renormalized (coarse-grained) nodes made out of a chosen subset of nodes of the original lattice (graph) with a particular choice of filling.\footnote{These ideas are somehow similar to the earlier proposals of high-density \cite{Leath:1978,Turban:1979,Timonin:2018} or $k$-clique percolation \cite{Derenyi:2005,*Derenyi:2007} on different lattices, graphs or networks.
+Similar notions of ``motifs" were used in the context of brain connectivity \cite{Sporns:2010,*Sporns:2012} and other complex networks \cite{Dey:2019}.
+We should point out that the multiple transitions found in networks or other models of percolation differ from those reported here and in \cite{Chitov:2015,Chitov:2016}, since the former are either related to the singularities of a single order parameter or due to coupling of different networks.} The percolation occurs with respect to the bonds connecting active nodes of the backbone cluster.\footnote{In case of 2D lattice considered in the present work, the backbone cluster can be simply called the renormalized lattice.} There are two points to be clarified in the above definition:\\ 1).
 The attribution of activity to the renormalized node (filled/empty) allows different choices.
 For instance, for the case of $2 \times 2$ plaquettes to be identified as new renormalized nodes, one can select a particular half-filled configuration (quadrupole) as an active renormalized node and discard all other fillings as a renormalized empty state; or select a configuration where plaquette is either fully filled or one out of four original sites is empty, see Fig.~\ref{Patterns}. \\ 2).
 The bonds between renormalized sites do not need to coincide with their counterparts in the original lattice.
 This is plainly obvious in the context of networks: say, on the map of a town one can consider a backbone cluster of acquainted couples.
 Or, for the model considered in this work: its spreading rules allow to admit percolating bonds (due to correlations) between the nearest and next-nearest renormalized nodes.